Doodoal/DBSCAN-en-4-langages/README-en.md

-# DBSCAN written in 4 langages
+# DBSCAN written in 4 languages
 *Java, Go , Prolog, Scheme*

 The code was commented in French.